IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/03createVMForLDAP.md

 Follow these steps to install SDS:

-1. SSH to your VSI
+1. SSH to your VM

    ```
-   ssh <vsi-public-ip-address> -l root
+   ssh <vm-public-ip-address> -l root
    ```

-   **Note:** The SSH service is started by default for the VSI, listens on port 22 - connect to it using any SSH software
+   **Note:** The SSH service is started by default for the VM, listens on port 22 - connect to it using any SSH software

 2. Enter the root password